Abhijeetsingh0/Abhijeetsingh0/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Bachelor of technology
+NPCI
 - 🌱 I’m currently learning ...
-React.js
+Kubernetes and Devops
 - 👯 I’m looking to collaborate on ...
-Reactjs
-- 🤔 I’m looking for help with ... competitive programming
+Kubernetes and Software development
 - 💬 Ask me about ...
-Anything
+Devops and programming
 - 📫 How to reach me: ... anish16253481@gmail.com / https://mybolgs.netlify.app/
-- 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
 I can do back flip in pool :)
 -->